clef/handbook/Hiring Documents/Guide to Your Equity.md

 You will usually only want to exercise the stock when you have the opportunity to sell it for a higher price than you are buying it for or when it is expiring.

-Your stock options expire 10 years after they were issued or 30 days after you stop working with Clef (this varies a little bit depending on how the change of employment happens, but 30 days covers most cases).
+Your stock options expire 10 years after they were issued or 7 years after you stop working with Clef (this varies a little bit depending on how the change of employment happens, but 7 years covers most cases).

 ## Exercise Prices and 409a Valuations